-- gonzjua1@iit.edu

-- jgross2@iit.edu

-- chernan5@iit.edu

-- jiverse1@iit.edu

-- kmckinl1@iit.edu

-- mmoceri@iit.edu

-- nmodi5@iit.edu

-- awisniew@iit.edu bzachari@iit.edu
+jeshlema@iit.edu bkrebs1@iit.edu tnguye18@iit.edu iorazima@iit.edu tqi2@iit.edu hshehada@iit.edu pskopek@iit.edu dvarghes@iit.edu mwarnes@iit.edu

-- 2. Team Purpose and Objectives
+2. Team Purpose and Objectives

 - a.
-Purpose

-- Our purpose is to seek a union between living comfortably and living sustainably.
-We are to design for a future Chicago-area community, which first minimizes its energy consumption and then uses the most sustainable methods to fulfill the remaining needs of the inhabitants.
+Purpose - Our purpose is to seek a union between living comfortably and living sustainably at an affordable price.
+Our design, for the community of Evanston, will first minimizes its energy consumption and then uses the most sustainable methods to fulfill the remaining needs of the inhabitants.
 Ideally we will design a model community which will challenge conventions within the fields of design, planning, engineering, and everyday living.
-This community will also serve as an example to Chicago-area municipalities about the benefits of sustainable planning, design, and living.

-- b.
-Objectives

-- Research today's most sustainable methods for fulfilling the energy needs of a home in Chicago

-- Implement the most effective and affordable methods and design several residential modules around the findings of our research

-- Organize these modules into a larger community also around the findings of our research

-- Test our solution by comparing its energy consumption/costs with the average home of today

-- Present our solution clearly and truthfully as a catalyst for change in the way future communities are laid out
+This community will also serve as an example to Chicago-area municipalities about the benefits of affordable sustainable planning, design, and living.
+It will also be an attractive marketable solution to the current home buyers within our given demographic. - b.
+Objectives - Research today's most sustainable methods for fulfilling the energy needs of a home in Chicago - Implement the most effective and affordable methods and design two separate living conditions. - Arrange these two models into communities of six or more. - Test our solution by comparing its energy consumption/costs with the average home of today - Present our solution clearly and truthfully as a housing solution that is both ecologically and economically benifiting